Investigating Unitarity in Presence of Anomalous Couplings: Introduction

 With just the gauge sector Feynman diagrams, the $VV$ scattering amplitudes within the SM grow with energy and eventually violate unitarity.
 If the symmetry breaking is due to a light Higgs boson, the Higgs Mechanism removes this famous bad high energy behaviour and restores unitarity.
-The nuances of non-Abelian gauge structure of SM ensures the cancellation of order $s^2$ terms ($\rts$ being the center of mass energy) among the gauge mediated diagrams while order $s$ terms cancel among the gauge and Higgs mediated diagrams and hence the perturbative unitarity is preserved.
+The nuances of non-Abelian gauge structure of SM ensures the cancellation of order $s^2$ terms ($\rts$ being the centre of mass energy) among the gauge mediated diagrams while order $s$ terms cancel among the gauge and Higgs boson mediated diagrams and hence the perturbative unitarity is preserved.
 Thus any appreciable deviation in the $s$ dependence of the scattering amplitudes from that within the SM provides a rather sensitive test of the anomalous couplings in high energy $VV$, $VH$ or $HH$ scattering experiments.
-In this article, we investigate the high energy behaviour of the scattering amplitudes for the following sixteen distinct scattering processes: $W^+W^-\to W^+W^-$, $W^+W^-\to Z(\gamma)Z(\gamma)$, $W^+W^-\to Z\gamma$, $ZZ \to Z(\gamma)Z(\gamma)$, $Z(\gamma)Z(\gamma)\to Z \gamma$, $\gamma \gamma \to \gamma \gamma $, $W^ +W^- \to Z(\gamma )H$, $W^+W^-$ $\rightarrow HH$, $Z(\gamma)Z (\gamma)\to HH$, $Z\gamma\to HH$, $HH \to HH$ in the presence of the anomalous trilinear gauge, quartic gauge, Higgs gauge boson and Higgs self couplings\footnote{Note that the helicity amplitudes of other scattering processes such as $W^\pm W^\pm \to W^\pm W^\pm $, $W^\pm Z (\gamma) \to W^\pm Z(\gamma)$ and $W^\pm Z(\gamma) \to W^\pm \gamma (Z)$ are related to the ones mentioned here by crossing symmetry.
-Thus the high energy behaviour of these follow the same suit as for the processes analysed in the article.}.